Terminology varies based on industry, business, and software. Below are some of the common terms in Pike13.

 Glossary of Terms

 An account manager is someone who can act on behalf of their dependents.
 This includes enrolling them into classes or appointments and purchasing passes, plans, or courses for them.
-They can also sign waivers for dependents under 18 years old.
+They can also sign waivers for dependents under the age of majority (default 18 years old).
 To read more about account relationships, click here.

 A time-sensitive notification that requires action and is sent only to staff, manager, and owner (like a reminder that no one has been checked into a class that started 30 minutes ago).
 Alerts are delivered every 30 minutes, so if three alerts are prompted in a five-minute period, one email will deliver all three in a single message.